wootfish/eli.sohl.com/drafts/wangs-attack-2.md

            [Zeros(18, 29), Ones(25, 26, 28)]]
 ```

-This lists out the constraints, one row per state.
-We start, naturally, with
+This lists out the constraints, one row per state, starting with $$a_{1,7} =
-$$a_{1,7} = b_{0,7}$$.
+b_{0,7}$$ and ending with $$b_{4,19} = b_{4,30} = 0$$ and $$b_{4,26} = b_{4,27}
+= b_{4,29} = 1$$.

 Note that we are 0-indexing our bit indices in all of these constraints, in
-direct contradiction to the paper's 1-indexing notation.
-This is confusing when
+direct defiance of the paper's 1-indexed notation.
+This makes for a bit of a
-converting between the paper and our code, but it makes our code much cleaner.
+hassle when transcribing indices from the paper to our code, but it makes our
+code itself much cleaner.[^1]

+[^1]: The alternatives would be to either: (1) Use 1-indexed notation throughout our entire script (no thank you), or (2) make a semantic distinction in our code between constants that come from the paper and constants that come from anywhere else, and treat constants as 0-indexed or 1-indexed based on their origin (again, no thank you).

-None of these `Eqs` constraints specify _which_ two states they apply to;
+Note that none of these `Eqs` constraints specify _which_ two states they apply
-there's no need to, since all of them apply to the state on their row and the
+to; there's no need for them to, since all of them apply to a state and its
-state on the previous row (or, in the case of the first row, to $$b_0$$).
+immediate prior (e.g., in the case of the first row, the constraint is between
+$$a_1$$ and $$b_0$$, and for the second row the constraints involve $$d_1$$ and
+$$a_1$$).

-This list has 94 constraints; we are able to compress these down to 41
+This list has 94 constraints.
+A round-one massage which enforces each constraint
-Constraint instances.
-Since each instance enforces all its constraints in
+individually would have to make 94 calls to `massage()`; by consolidating
+constraints, we've reduced this to 41 `Constraint` instances and thus 41 calls
-parallel, enforcing constraints in batches yields roughly a 2.3x improvement in
+to `massage()`.
+This is roughly a 2.3x improvement in the massage's efficiency.
-efficiency over enforcing constraints individually.

 # Massaging Constraints: Round 1

 Let's write a function to take an input message (as bytes) and massage it.

-First, it'll need to load the message in as a list of ints, and to set the state
+First, we'll need to break the message up into a list of ints sized to 32 bits
-variables to their initial values.
-We'll want to keep a log of intermediate
+apiece.
+We'll also want to initialize our state variables and keep a log of all
-states, so we might as well initialize that here too.
+intermediate states.

 ```python
 def massage(message, quiet=True):